There will be no green bin collections between

 The District Council are suspending green bin collections during the winter months because people are less active in the garden and there is little green waste being produced.

-This will be the fourth year that the District Council have suspended green bin collections during the winter period.
+This will be the fifth year that the District Council have suspended green bin collections during the winter period.
 The District Council have been suspending green bin collections during the winter period since December 2011.

 What can I do with my green waste whilst collections are suspended?